Mitsubishi Electric MELSEC Series CPU module (Update)

 A vulnerability due to copying buffers without checking size of input exists in these MELSEC Series CPU modules.
 Exploitation may allow denial of service and malicious code execution.

 Matt Wiseman of Cisco Talos reported this vulnerability to Mitsubishi Electric.

-Mitsubishi Electric recommends that users take the following mitigation measures to minimize the risk of exploiting this vulnerability:
+Mitsubishi Electric recommends that customers take the following mitigation measures to minimize the risk of exploiting this vulnerability:

-- Use the product within a local area network (LAN) and use firewalls to block access from untrusted networks and hosts.
+- Use within a LAN and block access from untrusted networks and hosts through firewalls.